Zorba, Male Belly Dancer

 Siwa

-The mighty Siwa in her tribal splendor!
+The Mighty Siwa in her Folkloric splendor!

 I'd known the mighty Siwa for years before I managed to take a workshop from her (2 March 2008 on Balancing).
 However, she's been listed here for a very long time as she has made several wonderful costumes for me, and has given me much encouragement and advice over the years.
+I joined her folkloric Belly Dance class in mid 2008, and subsequently became a full fledged member of her troupe, Link opens in new window Dancers of the Crescent Moon!
+I'm also a member of her 1970s style Cabaret troupe, "Damascus" (née "Daughters of Damascus") being the first (and only) male ever allowed into either.

 Valeria